-I keep finding the most original new ideas at this site called Krokotak.com.
+I keep finding the cutest cardboard crafts for kids at this site called Krokotak.com.
 They seem to have a knack for collecting really original ideas, which is not easy these days.

 - Corrugated cardboard, 3.5″ x 7″ rectangles, cut to kitten shapes shown

 - Black Sharpie markers

 - White Sharpie paint marker

 PREP: I pre-cut kitten shapes shown as it takes an adult scissors to cut through the corrugated cardboard.